Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 Says Hasan, a merchant selling flatbread: “The situation is slowly inching toward progress.
 We hope for safety.”

-A surging crowd pressed up against the high metal gate at the entrance to a government compound, desperate for clues about their disappeared loved ones.
+A surging crowd pressed up against the high metal gate at the entrance to a government compound, desperate for clues about disappeared loved ones.
 Politely but firmly, uniformed soldiers belonging to the victorious Islamist group now governing Damascus pushed them back.

 “Give us time, just a little bit of time, to organize things,” one fighter pleaded.